DocNow/catalog/src/datasets/20190507-notre-dame-cathedral-fire-dataset.md

 repository: University of North Texas
 subjects:
 - Fire
-- Notre Dame Cathedral
-- Fire Damage
+- Natural Disasters
-- Cathedral
+- France
 title: Notre Dame Cathedral Fire Dataset
 tweets: 8046185
 url: https://digital.library.unt.edu/ark:/67531/metadc1477117/
 ---

 This dataset contains Twitter JSON data for Tweets related to the fire at  Notre Dame Cathedral in Paris, France.
 This dataset was created using the twarc  (https://github.com/edsu/twarc) package that makes use of Twitter's search API.
 A total of 8,046,185 Tweets and 163,055 media files make up the combined dataset.